Skip navigation

 Ecologically Sensitive Bushfire Management

 The Bushfire Program is the longest running of the NCC Healthy Ecosystem Programs.
 Its vision is to ensure that all bushfire management activity is ecologically sustainable while protecting life and property, and it has been actively involved in the successful evolution of fire management in NSW.
 The program has been pivotal in bridging contrasting views on bushfire management between interest groups.
 Under the Rural Fires Act 1997, NCC is able to appoint representatives to the Rural Fires Service Advisory Council (RFSAC), the NSW Bush Fire Coordinating Committee (BFCC), and the Bush Fire Management Committees (BFMCs) located throughout NSW.
-To date it has delivered eleven biennial bushfire conferences, over 90 workshops and forums and provides detailed, practical and constructive input into policy review and development.
+To date it has delivered 13 biennial bushfire conferences, over 110 workshops and forums and provides detailed, practical and constructive input into policy review and development.
 The Bushfire Program submissions are based on the best available science, operational knowledge and regional input from the NCC BFMC representatives and other land management agencies.
 Learn more about our bushfire committees.

 Biennial Bushfire Conference

 The Bushfire Program has been running a biennial bushfire conference since 1994, bringing together a unique blend of agencies, academics, Traditional Owners and on-ground practitioners to discuss the latest research, practices and ideas in ecologically sound bushfire management.
-Our most recent conference, "Managing Bushfire Together: Applying science, skills and stories" took place in Sydney on the 24th - 26th of May, 2023, attended by delegates from over 130 different organisations access the recordings here

 Access the recordings and materials from our 2021 online conference, Cool, Warm, Hot: the burning questions here.